NolanHodge/Database-Application/README.txt

 	This repo is an entirely free to anyone learning GTK#, Mono, or even SQLite.
 	The application was created for COMP3005 Database class at Carleton University.

-	The goal of this application is to demonstrate the usage of SQLite within a desktop applicationn.
+	The goal of this application is to demonstrate the usage of SQLite within a desktop application.

 TO RUN APPLICATION: